Skip to main content

 1. Gather equipment

-2. Wash your hands with soap and water, dry thoroughly.
+2. Wash your hands with soap and water and dry them thoroughly.
 Apply gloves if needed.

-3. Mix irrigating solution per orders from healthcare provider.
+3. Mix irrigation solution per orders from healthcare provider.

-4. Draw the enema solution into a catheter-tipped syringe.
+4. Draw the irrigation solution into a catheter-tipped syringe.

-5. Apply lubricant to catheter and insert clean catheter into ACE stoma
+5. Apply lubricant to catheter and insert clean catheter into the ACE stoma.

 6. Connect the syringe into the fitting on the catheter.